-The DOR will establish or modify formal partnerships with Title I and Title II at the state and local level that are geared towards supporting career pathways for all individuals with disabilities, including those with behavioral health disabilities, students with disabilities, transition age foster youth with disabilities, individuals with intellectual and developmental disabilities, and justice involved individuals with disabilities.
+The DOR will establish or modify formal partnerships with Title I and Title II at the state and local level that are geared towards supporting career pathways for all individuals with disabilities, including those with behavioral health disabilities, students with disabilities, transition-age foster youth with disabilities, individuals with intellectual and developmental disabilities, and justice-involved individuals with disabilities.
+The DOR will update the template to use for the formal partnerships with the AJCC's and Adult Education Title II with strategies for supporting career pathways for those communities named above.